-by Sandra Marshall
+By Sandra Marshall

-or check out the National Capital Network of Sculptors Online Gallery at https://sculptureottawa.ca/online-gallery-2/
+The National Capital Network of Sculptors https://www.facebook.com/SculptureOttawa/

 It was a steel wire sculpture made by eight-year old Bastien Martel that set his future direction in art.
 A camp project of twisting wire into a three dimensional figure was a revelation that he could not forget.
 His journey in education and art subsequently took many twists and turns – business school, wood working, furniture design and production, painting, drawing and sculpture all had important lessons for him as they lead him from Montreal to Victoriaville, Toronto and then to Honolulu.